-In this article we are going to learn how to install and get PostgreSQL up and running on Ubuntu server.
-PostgreSQL is a powerful, open source object relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data work loads.
+In this article, we are going to learn how to install and get PostgreSQL up and running on an Ubuntu server.
+PostgreSQL is a powerful, open-source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.

 Step 1: Installing PostgreSQL